Rangers vs. Yankees Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- Jacob deGrom (2-0) will take the mound for the Rangers, his sixth start of the season.
+- The Rangers will send Nathan Eovaldi (2-2) to the mound for his sixth start this season.

-- He has earned a quality start three times in five starts this season.

-- In five starts this season, deGrom has lasted five or more innings three times, with an average of 5.2 innings per appearance.

 |Opponent